-- (1) rubber dust cover (2) lock nut

-- (3) front brake lever(4) adjuster
+- (1) rubber dust cover(2) lock nut - (3) front brake lever (4) adjuster

-- Never use adjusters other than those designed for this motorcycle.
+Never use adjusters other than those designed for this motorcycle.
 Install a new adjuster from the lever side with the lock nut under the head of the adjuster.

 - 1. Pull the rubber dust cover (1) back. - 2.
 Loosen the lock nut (2). - 3.
 To position the front brake lever (3) farther away from the handgrip, turn the adjuster (4) clockwise. - To position the front brake lever closer to the handgrip, turn the adjuster counterclockwise. - 4.
 Tighten the lock nut.
 Return the dust cover to its normal position. - 5.
 Apply the brake, release it, then spin the wheel and check that it rotates freely.
-Repeat this procedure several times.
+Repeat this procedure several times. - 6.
+Check freeplay by pulling in slowly on the front brake lever until the brake starts to engage.